DISCLAIMER:

 GHCL SODA ASH BUSINESS

 GHCL caters to almost 26 percent of the countrys annual domestic soda ash demand.
-We have embarked this remarkable journey from a market share of 17 percent in the FY 2005.
+We have embarked on this remarkable journey from a 17 percent market share in FY 2005.
 GHCL shares highly successful client relationships and is the preferred supplier to all major soda ash consumers including the leading FMCG and glass producers in India.

 Efficiencies that come with scale, as the largest single site producer